nleaf/nleaf.github.io/awards-and-accolades.md

     gauge customer loyalty.
 Expedient conducts its customer NPS evaluation annually.
     A survey applicable to the overall relationship with Expedient is distributed to all then-current customer contacts.
-Our scores demonstrate a higher-than-average score in our industry as compared to publicly available information.
+Our scores demonstrate a higher-than-average score in our industry as compared to the publicly available information.
   icon: "/uploads/EXP_NewPromoter-1.svg"
 - template: quote
   block: quote